Caregiving & Support

 Activities of daily living are divided into two major categories.

-- The second category involves activities related to personal care and includes eating, bathing, dressing, getting in or out of bed or a chair, and using the toilet.
+2. The second category involves activities related to personal care and includes eating, bathing, dressing, getting in or out of bed or a chair, and using the toilet.

-In the beginning of the disease, the person with dementia have trouble with the more complex instrumental activities.
+At the beginning of the disease, the person with dementia has trouble with the more complex instrumental activities.
 Changes in personality or behavior may impair their judgment.
 The person will likely start to need some supervision and support to help maintain function and safety.
 As the disease progresses, the person will have more difficulty with basic functions and will need more hands-on help and support from caregivers.

 Professional Care